Advertiser Disclosure

 • Durable Android-based kitchen display screens that can withstand the heat and spills that come with a busy kitchen

-Toast also offers a number of add-on products so that large restaurant owners can easily manage their locations.
+Toast also offers several add-on products so that large restaurant owners can easily manage their locations.
 For example, Toast Scheduling and Toast Payroll make it easy to hire, schedule, and pay several staff members at different pay rates.

 Hardware Cost & Options